omerdekel10/Firefox-auto-whatsapp/README.txt

 # FIREFOX AUTOMATED WHATSAPP WEB MESSAGE SENDER #

- This code was written for NON spam purpose and any such use is beyond the responsibility of its creator and contributors.
+ This code was written for NON spam purpose and any such use is beyond the responsibility of its creator and collaborators.

 How to use:
 Create an excel file (.xlsx) with a single non headed column containing either contacts, phone numbers or both.